-Exploratory testing is done manually where one or more testers “explore” a website, going through its features and functions to ensure that all of them are working correctly.
+Exploratory testing is done manually, where one or more testers “explore” a website, going through its features and functions to ensure they are working correctly.
 It does not involve too much pre-planning as they focus on various aspects of user experience and outline user journeys that must be tested.
 The parameters for exploratory testing usually differ from project to project because of their flexibility.
 Each exploratory test’s purpose depends on the website’s nature and the related user journeys it provides.
 Fundamentally, it helps identify flaws or bugs that wouldn’t usually show up in planned automated tests.

 Also Read: Common Reasons for Automation Tests Failure